Getting Your Kayak out of the Water

 Don’t Drink and Kayak

 It’s never a good idea to drink when doing any sports that could put your safety at risk.
-If you’re kayaking far from shore, on a river, or in rough conditions, don’t drink and kayak.
+Don’t drink and kayak if you’re kayaking far from shore, on a river, or in rough conditions.

 How to Right Yourself in a Kayak